Silay: Negros Revolution

 With the outbreak of the Revolution of 1896 came a division between the sugarcane planters of Silay and the clergy.
 Some planters and clergy supported the rebels while others were against the revolution.
 On November 5, 1898, at about 2:00 in the afternoon, residents of Silay gathered in the street corner now known as Cinco de Noviembre Street and from there they proceeded to the Spanish garrison near the Catholic Church.
 The encounter was bloodless.
 The Spanish civil guard commander, Lt.
 Maximiano Correa, refused to surrender.
 After negotiations with the revolutionaries mediated by Juan Viaplana, a local Spaniard, the Spanish garrison did surrender.
 A Philippine flag was raised for the first time at the Silay plaza later that afternoon.
-Leandro Locsin became temporary president after the signing of the terms of surrender.
+Aniceto Lacson became president after the signing of the terms of surrender.
 Timoteo Unson and the group of Silay residents then marched south to join forces with some residents of Talisay for an attack on Bacolod, the capital.